scylladb/scylla-manager/docs/source/upgrade/index.rst

 .. note:: When using apt-get, if a previous version of the Scylla Manager package had a modified configuration file, you will be asked what to do with this file during the installation process.
 In order to keep both files for reconciliation (covered later in the procedure), select the "keep your currently-installed version" option when prompted.

-Upgrade the Scylla Manager Agent on all nodes
+Upgrade the ScyllaDB Manager Agent on all nodes
 ------------------------------------------------------

 **On each scylla node** instruct package manager to update the agent: